 D. The Lands Legacy Program, authorized in April 2000, is the first comprehensive county land acquisition program in North Carolina.
 The program tries to acquire or otherwise protect the county's most critical natural and cultural resources before they are lost.

-After almost six years of operating the nationally recognized Lands Legacy Program, Orange County has acquired or protected about 1600 acres of land, both for natural resource and farmland preservation, and for parks.
-This program has been a finalist for two years (runner up this year) for the National Association of Counties and Trust for Public Lands "County Leadership in Conservation Award."
-The ERCD has also received for this program the N.C.
+After operating the nationally recognized Lands Legacy Program since 2000, Orange County has acquired or protected more than 3000 acres of land, both for natural resource and farmland preservation, and for parks.
+In 2007, this program won the Excellence in County Planning Award from the National Association of County Planners.
+It was also a finalist for the National Association of Counties and Trust for Public Lands "County Leadership in Conservation Award."
+In addition, the ERCD received for this program the N.C.
 Soil and Water District Society's Unit of Government award in 2004 for "outstanding achievement and contribution to resource-related programs."

 Rural Buffer

 While she was chair of the Orange County Planning Board, Alice worked toward establishing the historic Joint Planning Agreement (JPA) for Carrboro, Chapel Hill, and Orange County.
 She has been a staunch supporter of the JPA and rural buffer from the very beginning, and received the endorsement of the Alliance for the Rural buffer in the past.
-The most recent illustration of her support came in the commissioners' decision concerning the county's new solid waste building.
-She was the only commissioner to vote against the extension of water and sewer into the rural buffer to serve that facility.
-That decision has now been changed by a unanimous vote of the commissioners; a well and innovative wastewater treatment system will be used instead.
+An illustration of her support came in the commissioners' decision concerning the county's construction of a new solid waste building.
+Initially she was the only commissioner to vote against the extension of water and sewer into the rural buffer to service that facility.
+That decision was later changed by a a unanimous vote of the commissioners, and the building was served by a well and innovative wastewater treatment system instead.

 Parks and Open Space, Sustainable Growth

 Alice has advocated for wise long-range planning and for environmentally responsible and sustainable growth policies, starting with her service as chair of the Orange County Planning Board, and continuing with her service as a county commissioner.
 She has also been an advocate for creation of new parks and recreational facilities for people all over the county.
-The $20 million bond referendum passed in 2001 has money specified for land and a list of new parks projects.
-Alice will work for prudent choices of land to purchase and will continue to advocate for an aggressive schedule to complete the park facilities.
+The $20 million bond referendum passed in 2001 had money specified for land and a list of parks projects, and several of these parks have now been completed.
+Two of these parks are Cedar Grove Park in the northern part of the county, and Southern Community Park in the south.
+Alice believes it is important to continue working for prudent choices of land to purchase and for completion of the park facilities.

-She co-chaired the planning work group for Twin Creeks Park, is the commissioner liaison to the county's Recreation and Parks Advisory Council, and chairs the Intergovernmental Parks Work Group.
-She was one of the the elected officials who took the lead in establishing the New Hope Preserve in Orange and Durham Counties.
+Alice co-chaired the planning work group for Twin Creeks Park, and also served as co-chair of the Intergovernmental Parks Work Group.
+She was one of the elected officials who took the lead in establishing the New Hope Preserve in Orange and Durham Counties, and served on the planning work group for the Hollow Rock Access to the New Hope Preserve.

 TOP